TechTweedie/techtweedie.github.io/content/posts/send-emails-from-flow-without-a-service-account/index.md

 ### Step 4 - Grant Admin consent

-You will notice that the Grant admin consent is grayed out
+1. You will notice that the Grant admin consent is grayed out
 ![alt text](brave_w3uDbOYeBk.gif)

-This is becuse currently we have no administraton roles
+2. This is Because we currently lack administrative roles

-Ask a Global administrator to grant admin consent for you
+3. Ask a Global administrator to grant admin consent for you
 ![alt text](msedge_b9Xouwxtt7.gif)